 People who cursed as they plunged their hand into icy water, another study found, felt less pain and were able to keep their hands in the water longer than those who said a neutral word.

-“The headline message is that swearing helps you cope with pain,” said lead author and psychologist Richard Stephens, in a prior CNN interview.
+“The headline message is that swearing helps you cope with pain,” said lead author and psychologist Richard Stephens, in an earlier CNN interview.
 Stephens is a senior lecturer at Keele University in Staffordshire, England, where he leads the Psychobiology Research Laboratory.

 Stephens said it works like this: Cussing produces a stress response that initiates the body’s ancient defensive reflex.
 A flush of adrenaline increases heart rate and breathing, prepping muscles for fight or flight.

 Simultaneously, there is another physiological reaction called an analgesic response, which makes the body more impervious to pain.

 “That would make evolutionary sense because you’re going to be a better fighter and better runner if you’re not being slowed down by concerns about pain,” Stephens said.

-“So it seems like by swearing you’re triggering an emotional response in yourself, which triggers a mild stress response, which carries with it a stress-induced reduction in pain,” he added.
+“So it seems like by swearing you’re triggering an emotional response in yourself, which triggers a mild stress response, which carries with it a stress-induced reduction in pain.”

 Careful, however, the next time you decide to extend your workout by swearing.
 Curse words lose their power over pain when they are used too much, research has also discovered.